rancher/api-spec/specification.md

 An API Key consists of a pair of strings called an **access key** and **secret key**.
 These are randomly generated opaque strings assigned by the service to each API user.
 The access key is analogous to a username and the secret key to a password.

 ### HTTP Basic ###
 Services MUST support [HTTP Basic](http://tools.ietf.org/html/rfc2617#section-2) authentication.
-In Basic auth, the client sends their access key and secret key in the Authorization header.
+In Basic authentication, the client sends their access key and secret key in the Authorization header.
 The service then reads these and validates the keys.

 ----------------------------------------
 # Design Considerations #

+## Asynchronous Actions ##
+Interactions that involve longer processing than a single HTTP transaction should wait or for interactions that have reduced urgency may adopt an asynchronous (queued) behavior over a synchronous (blocking) one.
+A server that accepts a request from a client MUST respond with a HTTP 201 Accepted result and provide a method to retrieve the results in the response body that include a URI of where the results will be and an absolute time that the client should attempt again.

+Once an asynchronous action has been fulfilled, the URI provided to the client will return the results as if it had been performed synchronously, including a typical 2xx or 4xx status code and corresponding response body.

+Asynchronous actions MAY fail after having been accepted.

-### Identifiers ###
+## Identifiers ##
 Resource Identifiers
   - MUST be unique among other resources of the same type.
   - MUST consist only of URL-safe characters.